Intern no more: AIA supports two new titles for professionals pursuing licensure

 "AIA membership is voluntary," he adds.
 "I want, and AIA needs, those designers and practitioners with accredited degrees to carry the letters after their name as well.
 To do that, we have to listen to their concerns to the best of our abilities."

 AIA position statements are evaluated every three years, and are meant to evolve with the profession.
 If a new, dignified title for architectural graduates arises, AIA will evaluate updating this position statement.
 Going forward, there will continue to be opportunities to discuss and evaluate the validity of the new titles.
-If you are a licensure candidate interested in participating in this discussion, please fill out this brief form.

 Steve Cimino is the digital content manager at AIA.